6 million vehicle collisions take place every year. Many of those collisions result in injuries and in some cases, death.

 Tesla is not a conventional carmaker which is why a lot of safest car lists love to ignore the company’s outstanding safety standards.
 We, on the other hand, celebrate Tesla for its trailblazing attitude and for that reason are proud to recommend its Model 3.

 Tesla’s innovative “auto-pilot” capabilities and the fact that it doesn’t leverage a combustible engine might make it the safest car on earth.
 Combine that with its 3-way airbag system and stability control and it becomes clear why so many safety enthusiasts flock to this car.

 Subaru’s popular Legacy model continuously blows safety analysts away with its outstanding implementation of today’s most advanced safety features despite its reasonable price.
-Adaptive cruise control, lane departure warning, collision anticipation… This car has it all.
+The Subaru Legacy parts and some new advancements like adaptive cruise control, lane departure warning, collision anticipation… This car has it all.

 Subaru’s Legacy model carries a 5/5 safety rating from USN and several other accolades from top publications.

 Any car can make safety a premium feature.
 What puts the Hyundai Kona in an elite class is that it includes some of its best safety features on the market in its base model.